 A man was having a hard time, so he prayed, asking God to help him.
 The man's name was Charles.

 “Heavenly Father,” he said, “I'm having a hard time.
 Please help me.”

 There was no reply, because that is not how God works.

-But next morning the doorbell rang, and Charles opened it.
-A man in a business suit was standing on
+But next morning there was a knock on the front door, and Charles opened it.
+A man in a business suit

 “Yes, but what is that to you?”

 “God sent me to answer your prayer.
 My name is Ralph.
 I'm an angel.
 Maybe you've heard of me.”